List of Married... with Children characters: Steve Rhoades

-Steven "Steve" Bartholomew Rhoades (David Garrison) is Marcy's first husband.
+Stephen "Steve" Bartholomew Rhoades (David Garrison) is Marcy's first husband.
 Much like the name "Bundy" the creators chose the surname "Rhoades" after professional wrestler Dusty Rhodes.
 He is a banker who seems unfazed by his lower position than Marcy at the city bank.
 When Marcy moves up to a high position at another bank, he gets her former job.
-Steve initially condescends to the Bundys, but eventually becomes more like them, and generally turns to Al for male-bonding.
+Steve is initially condescending to the Bundys, but eventually becomes more like them, and generally turns to Al for male-bonding.
 Marcy was initially attracted to him because of his self-centered materialism.
-He also became Al's friend and Al usually drags him into his schemes.
+He also becomes Al's friend, and Al usually drags him into his schemes.

-Steve seemed to be a fairly demure and buttoned-down character, compared to his wife and the Bundys, although he did show a dark side.
-As a banker, Steve took sadistic pleasure in humiliating people who bullied him in high school by making his former tormentors (many of whom were stuck in poor, dead end jobs similar to Al's) grovel for bank loans, which he flatly refused.
+Steve seems to be a fairly demure and buttoned-down character, compared to his wife and the Bundys, although he does show a dark side.
+As a banker, Steve takes sadistic pleasure in humiliating people who bullied him in high school by making his former tormentors (many of whom were stuck in poor, dead end jobs similar to Al's) grovel for bank loans, which he flatly refuses.
 Steve eventually gets a job as dean of Bud's college by blackmailing the man who employed him as a chauffeur.

-Steve was written out of the show in the middle of the fourth season; Garrison had decided he no longer wanted to be tied down to a weekly television series, preferring to avoid being typecast in one role, and devote more time to his first love: stage acting.
+Steve was written out of the show in the middle of the fourth season.
+Garrison had decided he no longer wanted to be tied down to a weekly television series, preferring to avoid being typecast in one role and devote more time to his first love: stage acting.
 He reached an agreement with Fox to buy out the remainder of his contract.
 In the final episode shot (though, confusingly, not the final episode aired) in which he was a regular character, Steve is disenchanted with his and Marcy's yuppie lifestyle, and is increasingly interested in becoming an outdoorsman (a real-life interest of Garrison's).
 He then disappears, with the explanation that he left Marcy to become a forest ranger at Yosemite National Park.